SolarLightTF2/KnightComp/README.md

 Console command is sm_disablestickies 1.
 It is executed automatically by the config, enabling it if the plugin is present on the server.

 Note that there is no actual way to ban the stock Sticky Launcher without this plugin.
 Fortunately, we have not had any cases of people griefing with stickies because nobody wants to get kicked or banned.

+Thank you to EaasyE for creating the plugin!